aadhavr/ai-datacenter-leases/README.md

 ## License

-[choose: e.g. MIT for code, CC BY 4.0 for data]
+MIT for code, CC BY 4.0 for data